ct-js/docs.ctjs.rocks/docs/troubleshooting/migration-3to4.md

 The `/*!%start%*/` injection was removed.
 Instead, write code in the `index.js` file.

+Catmods `mouse` and `touch` were removed.
+Use `pointer` module instead, or the built-in pointer events you can add to event lists of your templates.

 ## ct.u.ext (aka ct.u.extend) were removed

 Use `Object.assign(target, valuesObject)` instead — it works the same.